CheckPointSW/harmony-endpoint-management-cli/README.md

 Once the Client ID, Secret Key, and Authentication URL are obtained, Harmony Endpoint CLI can be used.

-Before starting, run the help command to understand how to pass the payload and all the available options.
+Before starting, run the help command to understand how to pass the operation's parameters and payload with all the available options.
 ```bash
 chkp_harmony_endpoint_management_cli --help
 ```